 If your AV receiver only has a single subwoofer out – don’t despair.

 The main thing to consider is how far away – and how far apart – the subs are.
-The cable will need to reach both and so it’s easier if they are relatively close together.
+The cable must reach both, so it’s easier if they are relatively close.

 If this might be a problem, an alternative is to buy a shorter Y-adapter like this one: